 Honey Tapping and Dry Brush 101

-Okay so you are in the loofah section again and see body brushes but are curious to know if they are worth picking up?
+You are in the loofah section again and see body brushes but are curious to know if they are worth picking up?
 I am here to tell you everything you need to know about what, why and how to dry brush and honey tap!
 Before jumping into what honey tapping is, let's discover what dry brushing is.
 If you already are a dry brush pro but are interested in what honey tapping in just scroll down a little bit!

 What Is Dry Brushing?